Bonus Material: 25% OFF + FREE 5-day Seedbox Optimization Course

 - Plex client: This is installed on the playing device.
-It connects to the server to see what media files are available, displays a menu, and plays them.
+It connects to the Plex Media Server to see what media files are available, displays a menu, and streams content.

-- Plex Central Server: Stores and maintain your Plex account.
+- Plex Central Server: Stores and maintains your Plex account.
 Plex Central Server can allow you to have remote client access to your media anywhere.

-To run the Plex Server from home, you will need a computer to store all your media files and run the software.
-Before buying a new server or setting up Plex with minimum requirements, begin by considering your desired usage situation.
+To run the Plex Server from home, you will need a computer or storage device (i.e., NAS) to run the service and store all your media files.
+Before buying a new server with the most powerful processor on the market or setting up Plex with minimum requirements, begin by considering your requests.

-- How many users will be accessing the content at the same time?
+- How many users will be allowed to your media simultaneously?

 - What kind of devices or apps will be accessing (Mobile, Roku, Xbox, Home Theater, etc.)

-- Are you accessing the content remotely or locally?
+- Are you seeing the content remotely or locally?